-This website had to be steller.
-It needed to have a great flip book reader that improved the current digital comic book reading experience.
-Creators would be able to self publish their works without prejudice.
+This website had to be stellar.
+It needed to have a great flipbook reader that improved the current digital comic book reading experience.
+Creators needed to be able to self-publish their works without prejudice.
 The fans would be free to read the stories that they resonated best with.
 Writers would be able to connect with artists that matched their style.

 Creators would be able to grow their fan base through social means while the platform would be doing marketing as well, to bring reader traffic.
 This simple idea was the beginning of a revolutionary idea that would not be realized for five and a half years.

 The result of that first meeting was a company called eX-comics.
 The marketing slogan was: Extra!
 Extra!
 Read All About It!
 A place for everyone’s comics.